ClintH/ixfx-docs/src/pages/modulation/easing.md

 It's good to remember that easing functions are not magic.
 They just return a number based on an input within the range of 0..1.

-An example is exponential function:
+An easing-function-from-scratch example is an exponential function:

 ```js
 const fn = (x) => Math.pow(x,2);
 fn(0);    // 0